tendermint/tendermint/p2p/docs/peer.md

 - `peer.NodeInfo.Version` Major is not the same as ours
 - `peer.NodeInfo.Version` Minor is not the same as ours
 - `peer.NodeInfo.Network` is not the same as ours
+- `peer.Channels` does not intersect with our known Channels.

-At this point, if we have not disconnected, the peer is valid and added to the switch, so it is added to all reactors.
+At this point, if we have not disconnected, the peer is valid.
+It is added to the switch and hence all reactors via the `AddPeer` method.
+Note that each reactor may handle multiple channels.

-### Connection Activity
+## Connection Activity

+Once a peer is added, incoming messages for a given reactor are handled through that reactor's `Receive` method, and output messages are sent directly by the Reactors on each peer.
+A typical reactor maintains per-peer go-routine/s that handle this.